Coding Quests

 The Bottom Line

-GDScript is the better choice for most Godot developers.
-It's faster to write, faster to iterate, better documented in the Godot ecosystem, and powerful enough for any indie game.
-Its only real weakness is that the skill doesn't transfer outside Godot.
+GDScript is the right call for most Godot developers.
+Faster to write, faster to iterate, better supported across the ecosystem, and plenty fast for any indie game.
+Its one real weakness: the skill stays inside Godot.

-C# is the better choice if you already know it, need its performance, or want transferable skills.
-It's a more powerful language with better tooling, but the Godot integration is less polished and the community support is thinner.
+C# wins if you already know it, need its performance, or want a language that travels.
+More power, better tooling, rougher Godot integration, thinner community support.